zed-industries/zed/docs/src/assistant/assistant-panel.md

 ![](https://private-user-images.githubusercontent.com/1714999/359287532-abd8f918-e65f-44ce-a853-1e90f852e206.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MjQxMDk2OTIsIm5iZiI6MTcyNDEwOTM5MiwicGF0aCI6Ii8xNzE0OTk5LzM1OTI4NzUzMi1hYmQ4ZjkxOC1lNjVmLTQ0Y2UtYTg1My0xZTkwZjg1MmUyMDYucG5nP1gtQW16LUFsZ29yaXRobT1BV1M0LUhNQUMtU0hBMjU2JlgtQW16LUNyZWRlbnRpYWw9QUtJQVZDT0RZTFNBNTNQUUs0WkElMkYyMDI0MDgxOSUyRnVzLWVhc3QtMSUyRnMzJTJGYXdzNF9yZXF1ZXN0JlgtQW16LURhdGU9MjAyNDA4MTlUMjMxNjMyWiZYLUFtei1FeHBpcmVzPTMwMCZYLUFtei1TaWduYXR1cmU9MDhlMjZhMjI0NjM3M2JiZmEzMWU5ZWIwYWRjZjhkNTI3NTkyM2JlNmNjODcyMjg3YjkxNjIxNmI5ZTk1ZWRjZCZYLUFtei1TaWduZWRIZWFkZXJzPWhvc3QmYWN0b3JfaWQ9MCZrZXlfaWQ9MCZyZXBvX2lkPTAifQ.NiiQkF65VvBKCJs_zNxmjpyvKGK6Hw1aIWA3Xc87XRs)

-To create a new context editor, use the menu in the top right of the assistant panel and select the `New Context` option.
+To create a new context editor, press [`cmd-n` (mac)|`ctrl-n`(linux)] or use the menu in the top right of the assistant panel and select the `New Context` option.

-In the context editor, select a model from one of the configured providers, type a message in the `You` block, and submit with `cmd-enter` (or `ctrl-enter` on Linux).
+In the context editor, select a model from one of the configured providers, type a message in the `You` block, and submit with [`cmd-enter` (mac)|`ctrl-enter` (linux)].

 ### Interacting with the Assistant

-The assistant editor in Zed functions similarly to any other editor.
+The context editor in Zed functions similarly to any other editor.
 You can use custom key bindings and work with multiple cursors, allowing for seamless transitions between coding and engaging in discussions with the language models.

 However, the assistant editor differs with the inclusion of message blocks.
 These blocks serve as containers for text that correspond to different roles within the context.
 These roles include:

 - `You`
 - `Assistant`